Guide to 3D Printing Materials: Types, Applications, and Properties

 Selective Laser Melting (SLM) and Direct Metal Laser Sintering (DMLS)

-SLM and DMLS printers work similarly to SLS printers, but instead of fusing polymer powders, they fuse metal powder particles together layer by layer using a laser.
+SLM and DMLS metal 3D printers work similarly to SLS printers, but instead of fusing polymer powders, they fuse metal powder particles together layer by layer using a laser.
 SLM and DMLS 3D printers can create strong, accurate, and complex metal products, making this process ideal for aerospace, automotive, and medical applications.

 Popular Metal 3D Printing Materials